About the job Head - Outcome Measurement

 Educational Qualification

 - Masters degree in Public Policy, Economics, Statistics, Social Sciences, Development Studies, or a related field.
-A PhD in economics, applied research or evaluation is an advantage.
+A PhD in economics, statistics, data science, or public policy is an advantage.
+What is essential is the ability to read, understand, and synthesize primary research with adequate judgment to assess the quality and generalizability of evidence.

 Professional Experience